Consumer medicine information

 The treatment of panic disorder with or without some phobic avoidance, and for blocking or attenuation of panic attacks and phobias in patients who have agoraphobia with panic attacks.

-Panic disorder: The diagnostic criteria for panic disorder in DSM-III-R are the following.
+Panic disorder: The diagnostic criteria for panic disorder in DSM-III-R are:

 (i) The panic attacks (discrete periods of intense fear or discomfort), at least initially, are unexpected.
 Later in the course of this disturbance certain situations, e.g. driving a car or being in a crowded place, may become associated with having a panic attack.
 These panic attacks are not triggered by situations in which the person is the focus of others' attention (as in social phobia).